dilersik/android-java-MaterialAppDiler/README.md

 What is this App
 ###################

+* Take a peek at /docs *

-This App is based on Vinicius Thiengo's videos "Material Design Android".
+* This App is based on Vinicius Thiengo's videos "Material Design Android".

-I've developed this project to improve my skills.
+* I've developed this project to improve my skills.